-Studying computer science in Montana allows you to enter an exciting, lucrative, high-demand career.
-According to CodeMontana, the state’s fast-growing technology industry means the number of jobs in the sector often exceeds the number of skilled professionals prepared to enter them.
-This is why the Missoulian, a Missoula-based newspaper, reports that the state’s universities are ready, willing, and able to meet the demand for students who want to attend the best computer science schools in Montana.
+Studying computer science in Montana prepares graduates to enter an exciting, lucrative, and high-demand career.
+However, the state faces critical shortages.
+The state’s fast-growing technology industry means the number of jobs in the sector often exceeds the number of skilled professionals prepared to enter them.

-These institutions recognize the need to increase the number of computer and mathematical professionals in the state, which totaled 7,250 as of May 2016 according to the Bureau of Labor Statistics (BLS).
-In fact, the BLS projects that employment in computer and information technology occupations nationwide will grow 13% by 2026, which is yet another reason the state welcomes students seeking to earn degrees from Montana computer science schools.
-Given this projected surge, the Treasure State will no doubt play a critical role in filling the more than 546,000 new jobs projected to emerge in this field nationwide by 2026.
+The BLS projects that employment in computer and information technology occupations nationwide will grow 13% between 2016 and 2026, which is yet another reason the state welcomes students seeking degrees from Montana computer science schools.
+Given this projected surge, the Treasure State will no doubt play a critical role in filling the more than 557,000 new jobs projected to emerge in this field nationwide by 2026.

 Higher Education in Montana